 At Brigham City Community Hospital, we know every woman has a unique vision for her birth experience.
-That is why our childbirth center in Box Elder County, Utah, provides a soothing, tranquil atmosphere equipped for numerous delivery options.
+That is why we provide a soothing, tranquil atmosphere equipped for numerous delivery options.
 Throughout your labor and delivery, our team respects your birth plan while keeping you and your baby safe and healthy.

 For more information about Brigham City Community Hospital's birth center or to schedule a tour, please call us at (435) 734-4136.

 Through our hospital's prenatal care program, we help you prepare for your little one's arrival while keeping you and your baby healthy.
 We are here to help you create your birth plan and answer any questions you may have about labor and delivery.

 We offer free childbirth education classes, including training for mom and her birthing coach or support partner.
 Pre–registration is required.

 During the class, we'll cover topics such as:

 - Breast and bottle feeding